 Removing dead or damaged tree branches is important because it prevents hazards to people and property and it can stop insects and other organisms from harming the tree.
 Pruning also invites air and sunlight into the branches, which can save a tree from diseases and other problematic conditions.
 Do your research on how to prune in the different seasons, as pruning needs to be adjusted for the weather as well as when they are dormant or blooming.

-Not sure how to prune your trees correctly?
+Want to learn more about proper tree maintenance and seasonal yard care?
 Our team at Inexpensive Tree Care can help.